steinnes/steinn.org/content/post/flask-statsd-revisited.md

 +++

-A couple of months ago I wrote about automatically emitting <a href="http://steinn.org/post/flask-statsd/">
+A couple of months ago I wrote about <a href="http://steinn.org/post/flask-statsd/">automatically emitting</a>
-statsd metrics</a> for Flask views using a <a hre_f="http://werkzeug.pocoo.org/">Werkzeug</a>
+statsd metrics for Flask views using a <a hre_f="http://werkzeug.pocoo.org/">Werkzeug</a>
 middleware.

 There was one rather large caveat though: how I dealt with dynamic URL